djgroen/student-resources/writing-unit-tests-faq.md

-"""
+### Q: Can a unit test have multiple assertions, or should it always have only one?

-Q: Can a unit test have multiple assertions, or should it always have only one?
+### It is a matter of taste, but it is certainly possible to do multiple assertions.

-A: It is a matter of taste, but it is certainly possible to do multiple assertions.
 However, make sure that:

 A) the user is clearly informed when a test fails (and assume there will be other developers than you).